jhpyle/docassemble/_docs/documents.md

 ## <a name="content file"></a>Reading Markdown content from separate files

-If the content of your document is lengthy and you would rather not type it into the interview [YAML] file as a `content` directive within an `attachments` block, you can import the content from a separate file using `content file`:
+If the content of your document is lengthy and you would rather not type it into the interview [YAML] file as a `content` specifier within an `attachments` block, you can import the content from a separate file using `content file`: